MihaZupan/TelegramBotClients/README.md

-# MO LONGER MAINTAINED - GO TO https://github.com/TelegramBotExtensions/TelegramBotClients
+# NO LONGER MAINTAINED - GO TO https://github.com/TelegramBotExtensions/TelegramBotClients